 The Fund Share of Benefits is calculated as the ratio of the value of assets plus the value of future member contributions to the value of total liabilities.
 For this calculation the liabilities and contributions in respect of the Judges and Solicitor-General scheme and the Parliamentary scheme are excluded.
-The liabilities for these two schemes (including pensioner liabilities) are \$271 million and the value of contributions is nil (when rounded to the nearest million).
+The liabilities for these two schemes (including pensioner liabilities) are \$249 million and the value of contributions is nil as there are no active members remaining in either of these schemes.

-The Fund Share of Benefits calculated at the 2019 valuation was 24.2%.
-The calculation above shows that the Fund Share of Benefits at 30 June 2020 has decreased to 22.6%.
-This is primarily due to the decrease in the real discount rates used to value the liabilities as at 30 June 2020 compared with those used at 30 June 2019.
-The decrease in real discount rates on the Fund share basis reflects the decrease in bond yields over the year and results in a higher value being placed on the Fund's liabilities.
+The Fund Share of Benefits calculated at the 2020 valuation was 22.6%.
+The calculation above shows that the Fund Share of Benefits at 30 June 2021 has increased to 30.6%.
+This is primarily due to strong investment returns over the course of the year ending 30 June 2021, as well as the increase in the real discount rates used to value the liabilities as at 30 June 2021 compared with those used at 30 June 2020.
+The strong investment returns over the year result in a higher value being placed on the Fund's assets.
+The increase in real discount rates on the Fund share basis reflects the increase in bond yields over the year and results in a lower value being placed on the Fund's liabilities.
 Other changes will have had smaller impacts.